Sugar Ray Robinson biography

 Fearful that her son would get pulled into this shady world, Robinson's mother turned to the Salem Methodist Episcopal Church, where a man by the name of George Gainford had just started a boxing club.

 It didn't take much for Robinson, who'd been a neighbor of heavyweight champ Joe Louis back in Detroit, to strap on fighting gloves.
-In 1936, for his first-ever bout he borrowed the Amateur Athletic Union card of another boxer, whose name was Ray Robinson, to enter the ring.
-Robinson never went back to his original name.
-The nickname of "Sugar" came from Gainford, who had described his young boxer as "sweet as sugar."
+For the first bout of his career in 1936, he borrowed the Amateur Athletic Union card of another boxer, whose name was Ray Robinson, to enter the ring.
+Robinson wouldn't go by his birth name for the rest of his career.
+The nickname "Sugar" came from Gainford, who had described the young boxer as "sweet as sugar"; reporters soon began using the moniker.

 "Sugar Ray Robinson had a nice ring to it," he later said.
 "Sugar Walker Smith wouldn't have been the same."

 Robinson quickly moved up the ranks.
-He won his first Golden Gloves in 1939, and then repeated the accomplishment in 1940.
-He turned pro shortly after.
+He won his first Golden Gloves title (featherweight) in 1939, and then repeated the accomplishment in 1940.
+He turned pro that same year.

-In a career that spanned 25 years Robinson amassed 175 wins, with 110 knockouts, and suffered just 19 losses.
+In a career that spanned 25 years, Robinson amassed 175 wins, 110 knockouts and just 19 losses.

 In his later years, Robinson worked in show business, even doing some television acting.
 The work greatly helped salvage his finances and was the reason he eventually settled in Southern California with his second wife, Millie.
 Robinson, who had a son from a previous marriage, helped raise Millie's two children.